christianseyboth/bolt-hackathon/docs/EMAIL_DELETION_API.md

-# n8n Email Deletion API
+# n8n Email Deletion API (POP3)

-This API endpoint allows you to delete emails from your mailbox after analysis in n8n workflows.
+This API endpoint allows you to **permanently delete** emails from your mailbox after analysis in n8n workflows using POP3 protocol.

 ## Endpoint